eu-digital-identity-wallet/eudi-doc-testing-application/doc/performance/performance_specifications.md

 ## Load Test

-The main goal of this test is to check response time, CPU/memory usage, network activity and overall stability of a system when it is subjected to varying  levels of traffic or load.
+The main goal of this test is to check response time, CPU/memory usage, network activity and overall stability of the EUDI Wallet app.

 | **Test Type** | **Purpose** | **Linked Performance Requirement(s)** | **Devices** |
 |---------------|-------------|----------------|-------------|